chocolatey/choco-wiki/How-To-Setup-Offline-Installation.md

 1. Type `& $env:SystemDrive\choco-setup\files\ChocolateyLocalInstall.ps1` and press enter.
 This should install Chocolatey if you have everything set up correctly from the first set of instructions.
 1. Run `choco source remove --name="'chocolatey'"`.
 This removes the default Chocolatey source.
 1. Run `choco source add --name="'setup'" --source="'$env:SystemDrive\choco-setup\packages'"`
-1. C4B / MSP / TRIAL: Run this command `New-Item $env:ChocolateyInstall\license -ItemType Directory -Force` - this creates the license directory.
+1. C4B / MSP / C4BTRIAL: Run this command `New-Item $env:ChocolateyInstall\license -ItemType Directory -Force` - this creates the license directory.
-1. C4B / MSP / TRIAL: Copy the license file ("chocolatey.license.xml") into that folder that was just created.
+1. C4B / MSP / C4BTRIAL: Copy the license file ("chocolatey.license.xml") into that folder that was just created.
 Run `Copy-Item "$env:SystemDrive\choco-setup\files\chocolatey.license.xml" $env:ChocolateyInstall\license\chocolatey.license.xml -Force`.
-1. C4B / MSP / TRIAL: Run `choco source disable --name="'chocolatey.licensed'"`.
+1. C4B / MSP / C4BTRIAL: Run `choco source disable --name="'chocolatey.licensed'"`.
 When the license is placed, Chocolatey automatically adds the license and we don't want to use that source.
 Note we can't remove the license because the existence of the license file will have Chocolatey adding it right back - so we just disable it.
 You will see what looks like an error message about not having chocolatey.extension installed.
 That's a warning and we are going to take care of that in the next step.
-1. C4B / MSP / TRIAL: Run `choco upgrade chocolatey.extension -y --pre`.
+1. C4B / MSP / C4BTRIAL: Run `choco upgrade chocolatey.extension -y --pre`.
 You will see what looks like an error message about not having chocolatey.extension installed.
 That's a warning and should clear up when this command completes.
 1. Run `choco config set cacheLocation $env:ALLUSERSPROFILE\choco-cache`.
 This moves the TEMP location in scripts to use this and makes clean up more deterministic.
 1. Run `choco config set commandExecutionTimeoutSeconds 14400`.
 This increases the timeout more than the default 45 minutes, you may wish to set it higher.
-1. C4B / MSP / TRIAL: Run `choco feature enable --name="'internalizeAppendUseOriginalLocation'"`.
+1. C4B / MSP / C4BTRIAL: Run `choco feature enable --name="'internalizeAppendUseOriginalLocation'"`.
 This sets Package Internalizer to append `-UseOriginalLocation` to the end of `Install-ChocolateyPackage` to make it behave more like `Install-ChocolateyInstallPackage`.
 Since the files are local, we won't need it copying them to temp prior to running it.
-1. C4B / MSP / TRIAL: Run `choco feature enable --name="'reduceInstalledPackageSpaceUsage'"` to ensure Package Reducer is turned on.
+1. C4B / MSP / C4BTRIAL: Run `choco feature enable --name="'reduceInstalledPackageSpaceUsage'"` to ensure Package Reducer is turned on.
 1. Set proxy configuration, virus scan configuration, or other configuration as described at [[Chocolatey configuration|ChocolateyConfiguration]].
-1. C4B / TRIAL: Are we installing the [optional Chocolatey Agent Service as well](https://chocolatey.org/docs/features-agent-service#setup)?
+1. C4B / C4BTRIAL: Are we installing the [optional Chocolatey Agent Service as well](https://chocolatey.org/docs/features-agent-service#setup)?
 If so, run `choco upgrade chocolatey-agent -y --pre` and then follow the link for other settings you will need to configure.

 ~~~powershell
 # Ensure we can run everything